marcuswestin/require/README.md

 Compile for Production
 ----------------------
-Browser-require fetches the requested modules with a synchronous XHR.
+require fetches the requested modules with a synchronous XHR.
 Before you deploy to production you will want to compile all the required modules into a single file:

-    $ cd browser-require
+    $ cd require
     $ node compile.js path/to/app.js > compiled-app.js

-I intend to add the ability to compile an html page with browser-require on it into a single html page with all required javascript inline.
+I intend to add the ability to compile an html page with require on it into a single html page with all required javascript inline.

     $ node compile.js path/to/index.html > compiled-app.html